johanberntsson/simple-arpeggiator-lv2/README.md

 be easily reused in future applications, such as other plugin formats or stand-alone applications.

+**Graphical User Interface**:
+The optional GUI is designed with the FLUID IDE.
+The definition file is gui.fld, and the implementation files are ...

 RESOURCES
 ---------
 Useful information for LV2 development: